 We ensure ours are a combination of both practical skills and theoretical knowledge.
 In doing so, we can guarantee that our trainees learn everything they need to know and have plenty of time to practise the skills they need to have before going out to work on-site.

 Reality: There are People From All Backgrounds And Of All Ages

-College and university are usually aimed at those leaving school, with the majority of their intake being students between the ages of 18-25.
-But, as more people are exploring their options, the number of people going back into education and starting new careers is increasing.
-Slowly but surely, more and more mature students are filling the seats in college classrooms and university lecture halls.
+College and university typically aim their courses at those leaving school, with most of their intake being students between 18-25.
+But, as more people explore their options, the number of people going back into education and starting new careers increases.
+So, slowly but surely, more mature students fill the seats in college classrooms and university lecture halls.